The class group of a minimal model of a quotient singularity: Preliminaries

 \subsection{Cox rings}

-To understand the torsion part \(\Cl(X)^\tors\) of \(\Cl(X)\) we use the \emph{Cox ring} \(\R(X)\) of \(X\).
-The precise definition of this ring is a bit involved and here we just remark that if \(\Cl(X)\) is a free group, we have see \cite[Section~1.4]{ADHL15} for the general case.
+To understand the torsion part \(\Cl(X)^\tors\) of \(\Cl(X)\) we use the \emph{Cox ring} \(\R(V/G)\) of \(V/G\).
+The precise definition of this ring for a normal variety \(Y\) is a bit involved and here we just remark that if the class group \(\Cl(Y)\) is a free group, we have see \cite[Section~1.4]{ADHL15} for the general case.
 The Cox ring is well\-/defined for normal varieties \(Y\) with finitely generated class group \(\Cl(Y)\) under the additional assumption \(\Gamma(Y, \mathcal O_Y^\times) = \C^\times\).
-These properties are in particular fulfilled for linear quotients \(V/G\) and their \(\Q\)\=/factorial terminalizations \(X\to V/G\), see \cite[Section~2.4.4]{Sch23} for details.
-We may hence speak about the Cox rings \(\R(V/G)\) and \(\R(X)\).
+These properties are in particular fulfilled for linear quotients \(V/G\) and we may hence speak about the Cox ring \(\R(V/G)\).

-\begin{proposition} There is a surjective morphism of graded rings \(\phi_\ast: \R (X) \to \R(V/G)\) given by the isomorphism \(\phi^\ast:\C(V/G)\to\C(X)\) on the rings and the push\-/forward morphism \(\phi_\ast:\Cl(X)\to\Cl(V/G)\) on the grading groups. \end{proposition} See \cite[Proposition~4.1.3.1]{ADHL15} for a proof.
-We only require the first statement given there and hence do not need to assume that both \(X\) and \(V/G\) are complete.